-Elements of backend Туре Description AD: Enables Active Directory specific non-primary group membership checking. nested groups boolean Must be used if the selection element is set to ad.
+Elements of backend Туре Description specific non-primary group membership checking. nested groups boolean Must be used if the selection element is set to ad.
 Enable nested groups allows AD nested group support. member_uid attribute string Must be used if the value of the selection element is set to posix.
 The POSIX group membership attribute name is the name of the attribute in a posixGroup group object, which lists the plain usernames that are members of the group.
 These groups are usually referred to as supplementary groups of the referred user.
-Can be null. memberof_check Top level element The Enable checking for group DNs in user objects setting allows checking a configurable attribute in the user object.
+Can be null. memberof check Top level element The Enable checking for group DNs in user objects setting allows checking a configurable attribute in the user object.
 This attribute contains a list of group DNs the user is additionally a member of.
-This user attribute is usually memberOf. enabled boolean To enable memberof_check, set it to true. memberof user attribute string Must be used if the memberof_check is set it to true.
+This user attribute is usually member0f. enabled boolean To enable memberof_check, set it to true. memberof user attribute string Must be used if the memberof check is set it to true.
 The name of the user attribute (for example, memberOf) that contains the group DNs. memberof group objectclass string Must be used if the value of the selection element is set to posix.
-The objectClass of the referred groups that can be referred in the groups that can be referred in the memberof_user_attribute. username attribute string Must be used if the value of the selection element is set to posix.
+The objectClass of the referred groups that can be referred in the memberof_user_attribute. username string Must be used if the value of the